 A smaller room instantly gives off a more intimate, cosy feel when you enter them.
 However, without a plan in place, you can turn your cosy room into an obstacle course of clutter.
-Luckily, there are easy, affordable solutions to this, read on to find 10 creative ways to renovate your small house.
+Luckily, there are easy, affordable solutions to this, read on to discover 10 creative ways to renovate your small house.

 1. Use Lighter Tones

 Choosing a lighter, more neutral colour palette helps to bounce and reflect natural light around the room, giving it a more spacious and open feel.
 Darker colours give off a more mysterious, intimate feel, whilst also fooling your eye into thinking that your space is smaller than what it is.

 If you’re really looking to fool the eye into making a room feel bigger, try painting your wall trims and mouldings with a lighter colour tone than that of your walls.
 This tricks the eye into believing that the walls seem further back than what they are, adding depth to your room.

 Perhaps one of the oldest tricks in the book and yet still one of the most effective is strategically placing mirrors around your room to give it a more spacious effect.
 They also help to reflect natural and artificial light around your room constantly, giving you a more open, bright feel that can often be lost in a smaller space.

 Swinging doors can often eat into valuable living space – installing sliding doors is a great solution to this problem.

 Whether it’s the bedroom or living room, installing sliding doors will add functionality and style to any room.
 By replacing your swinging doors for sliding doors, you will free up your living space and give it a more luxurious, elegant feel.
 Sliding doors with glass panels also allow for more natural light to flood in.
 Our SN1600 roller is an ideal choice that also provides maximum strength and durability.